 The President of the International Olympic Committee, Thomas Bach, went so far as to call sports above politics and “beyond all political tensions,” adding that “the Olympics are always about building bridges; they never erect walls.”
 To Bach and other observers of the recent thaw on the Korean Peninsula, sports derive their coalition-building qualities from their apolitical character.

-History seems to disagree, and suggests that at best, such bridges will be unstable.
+History seems to disagree, and suggests that at best, such bridges are seldom stable.

 A recent study from Berkeley by Andrew Bertoli discredits Bach’s claim and explains that sports generate a dangerous kind of nationalism that casts doubt on the potential for peace on the Korean Peninsula, should it be supported by the bonds of athletics alone.
 Bertoli attempts, in his paper, to study the effect of nationalism on the initiation of conflicts using sports (specifically, qualifications to the World Cup and other international competitions) as a proxy for nationalism.